-The postcards are being distributed to all primary public and independent schools with assistance sought from teachers to encourage their students in this age range to complete the postcards and return them to the Commissioner by Friday 13 November, 2019 (ie end of Term 4)
+The postcards are being distributed to all primary and independent schools with assistance sought from teachers to encourage their students in this age range to complete the postcards and return them to the Commissioner by Friday 13 December, 2019 (ie end of Term 4)

 Completion of the postcards need take no more than a few minutes.
 Responses are anonymous.
 Nothing is asked that would identify any individual student.

-Click on the link below to download the Tell Helen postcard
+Click on the images below to download the Tell Helen postcard:

-Click on the link below to download the instructions for Teachers/Parents and Carers.
+Click on the link to download the Tell Helen – Instructions for Teachers, Parents and Carers

 - To significantly bolster student agency and civic participation for 8 – 12 year old children.